 As is known, the Mayan used and continues to use the peninsula's caves, grottos, caves and cenotes, to make offerings and ceremonies.
-Cenote Bal-Mil treasures evidence of ceremonies practiced in the Mayan underworld, one of the three planes that the Mayan divides the world: underground, earthly and celestial plane.
+The Bal-Mil cenote treasures evidence of ceremonies that are practiced in the Mayan underworld, one of the three planes that the Mayan divides the world: underground, earthly and celestial plane.

 Some of the evidence found is cataloged in museums and others remain in their places of origin, something that gives a plus of more to places like the Bal-Mil cenote.